saleena-18/C2C-ClickToCareer-Chatbot/README.md

 <img src="webapp/demo3.png" alt="workflow" width="70%">

-The C2C-ClickToCareer Chatbot is an AI-powered assistant designed to help users access and process career-related information from websites.
-It leverages the advanced capabilities of HuggingFace for creating high-quality embeddings and Pinecone for efficient vector database management.
-The application is built using Streamlit, providing an interactive user interface for an enhanced user experience.
+The C2C-ClickToCareer is an AI-powered chatbot assistant designed to help users in career-related queries by fetching and processing data from a website.
+This uses HuggingFace for creating embeddings and Pinecone for managing a vector database.
+The application is built using Streamlit for an interactive user interface.

 Features:
 - Efficiently fetches data from website sitemaps using asynchronous loading.